jkeohan/rctr-9-8-20/labs/w02d04/bonus_state_exercises/traffic_light.md

 ### Bonus - Bulb Component

 - Create a new `Bulb` Component that will render the a single bulb
-- Pass the Component the color the color it needs based on the application logic
+- Pass the `Bulb` Component the color it needs based the state of the application